 Nutrition Info (Approximate Values)

-This Motichur Laddu recipe post from the blog archives (first published in July 2014) has been updated and republished on 2nd July 2021.
+Motichur Laddu recipe from the blog archives was first published on July 2014.

 Thank you so much 👍 awesome recipe ❤️